-Unlike financial services institutions that facilitate transactions with traditional currencies, the Blockchain allows the free transfer of cryptocurreny through a decentralized environment.
-All the data is then held in an interlinked network of computers, owned and run by none other than the users themselves.
+Unlike financial services providers that facilitate transactions with traditional national currencies, Blockchain supports the free transfer of cryptocurrency through a decentralized environment.
+All associated transaction data held in an interlinked network of computers, owned and operating by users.

 Christian Catalini, MIT Sloan Assistant Professor: Blockchain Quote: